1 R Foundations for Data Science

 Practice: What is the standard sales tax or VAT rate in your country?
 Replace

 As analyses grow beyond a few lines of code, readability becomes increasingly important.
 One way to improve clarity is by adding comments that explain the purpose of individual steps.
-The next section introduces comments and demonstrates how they can be used to document code effectively.

 Using Comments to Explain Your Code